vladBaciu/PPG-EduKit/PSoC/README.md

 <b> Lab5 directory </b>: Lab5 introduces the SpO2 measurement and different methods to compute the oxygen saturation (embedded + Matlab script)

-<b> Lab6 directory </b>: Lab6 includes the BLE configuration for the PSOC board and a generic application on how to write/read data over BLE.
+<b> Lab6 directory </b>: Lab6 includes the BLE configuration for the PSoC board and a generic application on how to write/read data over BLE.